Gaudeval/py-csi-cobotics/experiments/gcc_tutorial/README.md

 different initial configurations.
 The harness provides a primitive for the exploration of the system to assess its behaviour in different scenarios.
-This sections looks at how to define such a harness, to understand how to formalise a build configuration format using the `csi` package, and how to wrap the execution of the build to easily evaluate specific configurations.
+This sections looks at how to define such a harness, to understand how to formalise a build configuration format using the `csi` library, and how to wrap the execution of the build to easily evaluate specific configurations.

 ### Generating Configuration

 The configuration file, if presents, specifies a set of values to overload the default ones embedded in the build.
-Unknown entries will be ignored.
+It defines the scenario that will play out in the Digital Twin, and the possible events that will be observed.
+Unknown entries in the configuration file will be ignored.
 The first step is thus to understand what configuration points are available for configuration, and how those can be mapped to more convenient objects for generation.

 Open the folder for the build corresponding to your target platform, and remove the configuration file if any (under